AaronTraas/Notes/Recipes/Carrot_Cake.md

 As a base recipe, I'm using Claire Saffitz' recipe from her book, "Dessert Person".
 She calls for it to fill 3 x 8" cake pans.
 This is way too much cake.
 I cut all the ingredients in half, and using a simpler frosting.
 I may scale it down further, to get it to yield a single 6" cake pan's worth, but that's an experiment for another day.

+Also note: I'm not much of a baker.
+I love cooking, but I'm not so fond of baking.
+But if I don't bake, I don't get carrot cake the way I want it.
+I'm a picky

 ## Ingredients:
 **Cake:**
 * Dry ingredients: